 The Trump Base

-The president has a core of support that cannot be shaken loose no matter how outrageous his behaviour.
-Who are these people?
+The former president has a core of support that cannot be shaken loose no matter how outrageous his behaviour.
+What motivates these people?

 Of course, America has been here before.
 The bitterly divided nation went to real war over the issue of slavery.
 Progressives in the north wanted to abolish it; conservatives in the south wanted to keep it.

 David Blight is a professor of American history at Yale University.
-He has written (The Guardian, August 2017) that “The civil war sits like the giant sleeping dragon of American history ever ready to rise up when we do not expect it and strike us with unbearable fire.”
+He has written (The Guardian) that “The civil war sits like the giant sleeping dragon of American history ever ready to rise up when we do not expect it and strike us with unbearable fire.”

 It’s not a coincidence that a lot of the tribal fault lines in America today are similar to those of the Civil War.